mity/md4c/README.md

 **A:** No.

-CommonMark specification declares that any valid UTF-8 document is a valid Markdown file; i.e. that it does not matter whether some Markdown syntax is in some way broken or not.
-If it is broken, it will simply not be recognized and the parser should see the broken syntax construction as a verbatim text.
+CommonMark specification declares that any sequence of (Unicode) characters is a valid Markdown document; i.e. that it does not matter whether some Markdown syntax is in some way broken or not.
+If it is broken, it will simply not be recognized and the parser should see the broken syntax construction just as a verbatim text.

 MD4C takes this a step further.
 It sees any sequence of bytes as a valid input, following completely the GIGO philosophy (garbage in, garbage out).